List of awards and nominations received by Prakash Raj

 Prakash Raj is an Indian actor, director, producer, television presenter, and politician.
 He worked predominantly in Telugu, Tamil, Kannada, Hindi and Malayalam-language films.
 Prakash Raj is the recipient of many awards and nominations.
-As of 2021, Prakash Raj has won five National Film Awards, eight Nandi Awards, eight Tamil Nadu State Film Awards, five Filmfare Awards South, four SIIMA Awards, three CineMAA Awards, and three Vijay Awards.
+As of 2021, Prakash Raj has won five National Film Awards, eight Nandi Awards, eight Tamil Nadu State Film Awards, six Filmfare Awards South, four SIIMA Awards, three CineMAA Awards, and three Vijay Awards.

 Apsara Film and Television Producers Guild Awards

 The Apsara Film & Television Producers Guild Award is presented by the Bollywood film industry to honour and recognize the professional excellence of their peers.
 Balan has received three awards from four nominations.